17+ Badass Bend Hikes to Conquer During Your Visit

 Difficulty: Moderate

-Don’t let the first couple miles of dense forest fool you; some heart-racing views are waiting on the latter part of the trail.
+Don’t let the first couple miles of dense forest fool you—some heart-racing views are waiting on the latter part of the trail.
 Once you pop out of the forest, you’ll be perched above a scenic plateau with South Sister and Broken Top looming on the horizon.

 Take the signs pointing towards Moraine Lake and march along until you’re greeted with a crystalline lake facing the snow-lined peaks.
 Moraine Lake provides a refreshing swim to cool off if you find yourself drenched in sweat.
-If you’re up for a more challenging climb, you can connect to the South Sister Trail to ascend the mountaintop.

 READ MORE: Hiking Moraine Lake Trail in Oregon—2 Spectacular Routes!